uditpradhan-cloud/Student_Performance_Predictor/README.md

 | **Random Forest** | **2.9936** | **3.7485** | **0.3147** |
 | Gradient Boosting | 3.1077 | 3.9299 | 0.2468 |

-The Random Forest achieved the lowest MAE and RMSE and the highest R² among these three models.
+Among the initial models, **Random Forest Regression** achieved the lowest MAE and RMSE and the highest R², making it the selected approach for the primary prediction system.

-### Random Forest Cross-Validation
+### Cross-Validation

-Using 5-fold cross-validation, the Random Forest achieved:
+The selected Random Forest model was further evaluated using 5-fold cross-validation:

 - **MAE:** 2.99 marks
 - **RMSE:** 4.00 marks
 - **R²:** 0.216
 - **Predictions within ±2 marks:** 46.33%

-The results indicate that the model provides useful but limited-to-moderate predictive performance.
+The results indicate useful but limited-to-moderate predictive performance.
 Predictions should therefore be treated as estimates rather than guaranteed final grades.